Toandinh1/ECCV24_Li-HPE/README.md

 ## Citation

-Please cite this work if you find it useful:.
+Please cite this work if you find it useful.

 ```
 @inproceedings{d2024hpe,